Rchari1/Rchari1/README.md

 **Fast Explicit Neutrino Networks (FENN)** - A C++ based high performance code designed for simulating neutrino networks at incredible speeds.
 It offers a new path for broader scientific applications and is intended to become an open-source community resource.
 [Check it out](https://github.com/Rchari1/FENN)

 **Polluted Black Hole Accretion Code (PoBHAC)** - A Python based numerical code designed to investigate polluted Black Hole accretion.
-Using advanced simulations, it explores tidal disruption and accretion disk formation, and predicts detectable spallation products to deepen our understanding of stellar pollution.
+Using advanced simulations, it aims to deepen our understanding of stellar pollution.
 [Check it out](https://github.com/Rchari1/PoBHAC)

 ## Publications